raddeus/nex-turf/README.md

 - 🛠️ **Zero Config** - No webpack, no build steps, no headaches
 - 📱 **Mobile Ready** - Responsive out of the box
 - 🎨 **Clean AF** - Minimal, modern CSS that actually looks good
-- 🔧 **Developer Friendly** - Hot reload?
-Who needs it when it's this simple
+- 🔧 **Developer Friendly** - Live reload for instant development feedback
 - 🌐 **Cross Platform** - Works on Windows, Mac, Linux, and probably your smart fridge

 ---